rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 According to the article, all questions can be answered in three sentences or less.

-The answers here are more complete than necessary in order to explain in details each topic.
+The answers here are more complete than necessary in order to explain in detail each topic.

 ## Gas